 Cancer Care Management Conference

 The Cancer Care Management conference, moderated by Julie Beck, APRN, was developed to share best practices related to all aspects of cancer care.
 The first talk was in October 2016 and it has attracted a national audience.
 The Cancer Care Conference hosted 10 hour-long talks during the 2016-2017 Academic Year.
 Speakers were recruited from West Haven and from several other VISN’s.
 Topics included: Survivorship, Psychosocial Distress, Palliative Care, Cancer Navigation, Establishing a Clinical Trials Program and more.
 In its first year, the conference had 260 unique attendees from 21 VISN’s across all the disciplines including medicine, nursing, social work, pharmacy, psychology and administration.
 For the 2016-2017 academic year, the VA Echo Cancer Care Conference accounted for 508 CME education hours representing one-third of the total CME hours generated by the West Haven VA Echo program.
 This conference has provided a forum for providers across the disciplines to share best practices and discuss common challenges in caring for Veterans with cancer and has fostered new connections among staff at different VA sites.
 Planning for the second season of this conference is underway and we are recruiting new speakers.
-Ms. Beck presented highlights from the conference at the AVAHO Annual Meeting in Denver on September 15th.
-To learn more about these conferences or if you have a topic that you would like to present, please contact Julie Beck (Julie.email@example.com) or Pradeep Mutalik (Pradeep.firstname.lastname@example.org.)
+Ms. Beck presented highlights at the AVAHO Annual Meeting in Denver on September 15th.
+To learn more about the conference or if you have a topic that you would like to present, please contact Julie Beck (Julie.firstname.lastname@example.org) or Pradeep Mutalik (Pradeep.email@example.com.)